lapras-inc/dependency-based-japanese-word-embeddings/README.md

 # Overview
-This is a repository to publish Dependency-based Japanese Word Embeddings which we trained for experiments in the article "係り受けに基づく日本語単語埋込 (Dependency-based Japanese Word Embeddings)" ( Article URL https://ai-lab.lapras.com/nlp/japanese-word-embedding/).
+This is a repository to share dependency-based japanese word embeddings which we trained for experiments in the article [係り受けに基づく日本語単語埋込 (Dependency-based Japanese Word Embeddings)](https://ai-lab.lapras.com/nlp/japanese-word-embedding/).

-We applied the method proposed in the paper "Dependency-based Word Embeddings" to Japanese.
+We applied the method proposed in the paper [Dependency-based Word Embeddings](https://www.aclweb.org/anthology/P14-2050) to Japanese.

-To prepare the training data, we first extracted sentences from Japanese Wikipedia dumps.
+To prepare the training data, we first extracted sentences from [Japanese Wikipedia dumps](https://dumps.wikimedia.org/jawiki/).
-Then, we parsed them using an NLP framework "GiNZA".
+Then, we parsed them using an NLP framework [GiNZA](https://github.com/megagonlabs/ginza).
-Finally, we trained the embeddings with the script by the first author of the paper.
+Finally, we trained the embeddings with the script provided in [the page of the paper's first author](https://levyomer.wordpress.com/2014/04/25/dependency-based-word-embeddings/).

 # Parameter Settings
 The parameter settings for the experiments is as below where DIM is the number of dimensions written in each file name.